Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Conclusion and Future Scope

-Two novel techniques are presented for small autonomous unmanned vehicles (SAUVs) to perform multi-sound-source localization (MSSL) using a self-rotating bi-microphone array.
-The DBSCAN-based MSSL approach iteratively maps the randomly chosen points in the ITD signal to the orientation domain, leading to a data sets for clustering.
-These clusters are detected using the density based spatial clustering for application with noise (DBSCAN).
-The number of clusters gives the number of sound sources and the location of the centroid of these clusters determines the location of the sound sources.
-The second proposed technique uses random sample consensus (RANSAC) to iteratively estimate parameters of a model using two randomly randomly chosen data points from the ITD signal data.
-It then uses a threshold to decide between the qualifying sound sources.
-The simulation and experimental results show the effectiveness of both approaches in identifying the number and the orientations of the sound sources.
+Two novel techniques are presented for small autonomous unmanned vehicles (SAUVs) to perform 3D multi-sound-source localization (MSSL) using a self-rotating bi-microphone array.
+The Density-Based Spatial Clustering of Applications with Noise (DBSCAN) based MSSL approach iteratively maps the randomly chosen points in the inter-channel time difference (ICTD) signal to the orientation domain, leading to a data sets for clustering.
+The number of clusters represents the number of sound sources and the location of the centroid of a cluster represents the location of a sound source.
+The Random Sample Consensus (RANSAC) based approach iteratively estimates parameters of a model using two randomly chosen data points from the ICTD signal data.
+It then uses a threshold to decide the number of qualified sound sources.
+The simulation and experimental results show the effectiveness of both approaches in identifying the number and the 3D orientations of the sound sources.

+The techniques presented in the paper are able to localize multiple stationary sound sources by a stationary robotic platform.
+Considerations on the presence of obstacles and the robot/sound motions motivate our future work.